 Does Your Bunny Drink Enough Water?

-Another thing to consider is whether the rabbit’s diet changed—are
+Another thing to consider is if your rabbit’s diet changed—are they

-you giving them food with a higher moisture content than before?
+getting food with a higher moisture content than before?
+Leafy

 Another possibility is that dental disease is making it painful for your rabbit to drink.
-A veterinarian can perform an oral examination to be certain that no lesions are present in the soft tissue of the mouth or tongue and that there are no points from the cheek teeth interfering with movement of the tongue.
+A veterinarian can perform a dental examination to be certain that there are no issues with teeth, gums, tongue, or throat.

 The best thing you can do to encourage your rabbit to drink more water is give them a large bowl to drink from.
 This is a more natural way for rabbits to stay hydrated.
 If this doesn’t work, you can try spraying or soaking their favorite leafy greens in water before serving.